AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 Note that you will need to give permission to modify your system.
 For the remaining prompts, the default settings will be fine.

+#### Optional: Install Rtools

+Most packages for R are available in a "binary" format, which means that they have already been "compiled" for use on Windows.
+However, some packages are only available as source code, and may require compilation locally, for which you will need to install Rtools.
+(R will also aggressively warn about missing Rtools every time you install a package, so you may want to install it just to quiet the warnings.)

+For this installation, go to https://cran.r-project.org/bin/windows/Rtools.
+Select link the version of Rtools appropriate for your version of R; if you have just installed R above, this will be the "RTools 4.2" link.
+(Why is the "T" capitalized here and nowhere else?
+No idea.)
+Find the link for the installer (this page changes somewhat frequently, so you may have to search a bit) and click to download.

+Open the downloaded `.exe` file and follow the prompts to allow changes and install Rtools, accepting the default settings.

 ### Installing the RStudio IDE

 We will only be using the RStudio IDE from Windows, so this only needs to be installed once.